Tax Accountant Career Overview

 Like most tax professionals, tax accountants are usually very busy during the Jan.
 1-April 15 tax season.
 During the off season, they may provide tax management services to clients.
 These services include performing audits, offering advice on investment and asset management, and developing financial plans.

-As of 2021, women in the accounting field earned 95% of what men in the field earned.
+As of 2021, women in the tax and accounting field earned 95% of what men in the field earned.
 This indicates a smaller gender pay gap than other professions.

 Tax Accountant Duties